OpenSmashMod/OSM/README.md

 # OSM - Open Smash Mod
-OSM is an open-source Smash4 mod.
+OSM is an open-source Smash 4 mod.
 Anybody is allowed to contribute changes or use the code for any reason they see fit, as long as they follow some simple rules.

-# This is the not where you submit changes:
+### This is not the branch where you should submit changes:

-If you have WiiU mods to contribute, contribute them to the OSM-WIIU If you have 3DS mods to contribute, contribute them to the OSM-3DS If you have mods that applies to both systems, they go in OSM-Common
+* If you have WiiU mods to contribute, contribute them to the OSM-WIIU branch.
+* If you have 3DS mods to contribute, contribute them to the OSM-3DS branch.
+* If you have mods that applies to both systems, they go in OSM-Common branch.

 For examples of what counts as a WIIU, 3DS, or Common. go to the different branches for more information

-# Guidelines for OSM submissions:
+## Guidelines for OSM submissions:

 1. All community modifications are to be reviewed by the core OSM team.